 Like most things in marketing the answer is that it depends.
 To make it easier, we’ve developed five rules that will guide you through the key issues and decisions.
 Are you struggling to execute your marketing plan with current resources?
 Read on!

 Smart marketers and smart companies know that using a combination of in-house and agency resources can give you the benefits of both approaches and remove many of the drawbacks in the table above.

 We see firsthand the real barriers to success when a client has no in-house marketing resource.
 They often struggle to get things done or communicate the valuable knowledge needed to do the best work.
 We also win a lot of new work from companies who have been trying to do it all in-house and really struggled.

-Successful, sustainable and predictable marketing requires a solid strategy.
+Successful, sustainable and predictable marketing requires solid digital marketing objectives.
 Strategy is knowing what you intend to achieve and developing a clear plan for how to use your finite resources to get there.

-Before you start discussing in-house v agency you need to develop a clear strategic plan.
+Before you start reaching out to marketing agencies or researching how to find an SEO company, you first need to develop a clear strategic plan.
 Be honest with yourself at this stage, do you have the experience, skills and time to develop an effective strategy in marketing in general or digital specifically?

 If you’re short on genuine strategic skills, then teaming up with an agency right now might be an excellent investment that will pay off big time for you.

 You might be good at managing events, organic social posts, developing great content and creating incredible email campaigns.
 There are probably also things you’re not so hot at.
 Typically, we find things like marketing strategy, SEO, PPC, Social Media Adsand creative are areas where a lot of in-house teams struggle for best of breed results.

 You need to cast a critical eye over what you do.
 It might be time to move some activities to external experts who live and breathe this stuff every day.
 Get it right and the results will make it worthwhile (and you’ll look really smart to everyone watching).